nexusformat/definitions/legacy_docs/README.md

 The versions are named thus `nexus-<tag>-<yyyy-mm-dd>-<7-char-hash>.pdf` so that they may be identified directly to a particular tag, date, and commit and also so they sort chronologically.

+For an example of the release procedure, see [issue 521](https://github.com/nexusformat/definitions/issues/521).